TELE-TWIN/clamav-faq/faq/faq-misc.md

 * My legitimate emails from yourdomain.tld are detected as Phishing.Heuristics.Email.SpoofedDomain

->Please <a href="/sendvirus">submit a sample</a>, marking it as a false positive, phishing.
+>Please [submit a sample](http://www.clamav.net/lang/en/sendvirus/), marking it as a false positive, phishing.
 If it's really a false positive, we will add a whitelist entry for it.

 * Can I convert the new database format to the old one?